nathan-a-macleod/TWS-TerminalWindowingSystem/README.md

 Just run `python3 main.py` inside the `src/` folder to run the program.
 When the program starts, you will see an app launcher screen with all the installed apps.

 ## Basic Controls:
-* Up & down Arrow Keys: Highlight a selection.
+* Up & down Arrows: Scrolling.
-* Left & right Arrow Keys: Focuses a different window.
+* Left & right Arrow Keys: Highlight a button.
 * ENTER: 'Click' a selection.
-* WASD: Moves the selected window.
+* WASD (UpperCase): Moves the selected window.
+* Q, E (UpperCase): Selects a different window.

 # Contributing
 I am looking for contributers to help with this project, especially with things like the applications (or anything else you would like to help with), because there are quite a few of them to do.